-The land is no longer designated a National Nature Reserve but remains a Site of Special Scientific Interest so their objectives are to optimise the ecological condition of the land's biodiversity interests, especially its nationally and internationally important upland habitats.
+Their objectives are to optimise the ecological condition of the land's biodiversity interests, especially its nationally and internationally important upland habitats.
 Some of these habitats are grazing dependent and some are highly sensitive to grazing and trampling.
 They therefore want to maintain herbivore grazing pressure within a density that balances the grazing needs and sensitivities of these habitats over time whilst ensuring that deer are managed in such a way as to contribute to the wider objectives of the Deer Management Group.

-Under the deer management agreement between SNH and Glenfalloch, all deer control operations on Ben Lui land must be carried out under the direct supervision of Glenfalloch stalker.
+Under the deer management agreement between NatureScot and Glenfalloch, all deer control operations on Ben Lui land must be carried out under the direct supervision of Glenfalloch stalker.